ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 ### World Models

+TODO A PICTURE!

 The third is World Models.
-Ha & Schmidhuber's 2018 paper was accompanied by a blog post that was both interactive and full of gifs.
-It remains one of my favourite pages on the Internet!
+Ha & Schmidhuber's 2018 paper was accompanied by a blog post that was both interactive and full of moving images.

-Alongside this sits a body of technical work that includes Variational Autoencoders, Gaussian Mixtures, LSTM's and CMA-ES.

-Alongside this sits a body of technical work that uses state of the art generative models, mixed density networks powered by an LSTM and an evolutionary algorithm finding the parameters of a linear controller!
+Alongside this outstanding presentation sits a body of work that is presentated in a number of blog posts.

+The technical work of World Models uses supervised and unsupervised learning providing representations to an evolutionary controller.

-I had never worked with any of these techniques before.
+I had never worked with any of the techniques used in World Models.
 The influence of me learning these techniques has been most visible in the projects of my students at Data Science Retreat.
 Shout out to Mack (MDN) Samson (VAE) and Stas (World Models + PPO).

+## The promise of learning a model of the world

 The other impression of the World Models work is the tagline *learning within a dream*.
 This was something very relevant to work I was doing as an energy data scientist.
 We had no simulator, and struggled to learn an environment model from limited amounts of customer data.

 Being able to learn an environment model is a super power in any control problem.
 Note that you can replace learn with approximate :)

-The World Models work is an example of strong technical work presented well.
+World Models is an example of strong technical work presented well.

 So what is in a World Models agent?